KensingtonTech/ts-reflection/README.md

 You can find comprehensive installation instructions in the [installation docs](https://github.com/timunderhay/ts-reflection/blob/main/docs/INSTALLATION.md).

 <a id="acknowledgement"></a>

 ## Acknowledgement

+This module has been adapted from https://github.com/janjakubnanista/ts-reflection by Ján Jakub Naništa.

 This idea was inspired by [`ts-transformer-keys`](https://www.npmjs.com/package/ts-transformer-keys) NPM module.
-The E2E testing infrastructure that ensures compatibility with all minor TypeScript versions is based on my [`ts-type-checked`](https://www.npmjs.com/package/ts-type-checked) project.
+The E2E testing infrastructure that ensures compatibility with all minor TypeScript versions is based on Ján's [`ts-type-checked`](https://www.npmjs.com/package/ts-type-checked) project.